 - cool in a crisis

 - skilled at handling difficult situations

-An important point to remember about demonstrating your skills: anyone can list off all the skills they supposedly possess, but your words are meaningless unless you can back them up with real world examples.
+An important point to remember about demonstrating your skills: Anyone can list off all the skills they supposedly possess, but your words are meaningless unless you can back them up with real world examples.
 Instead of saying you’re a self-starter, tell your interviewer about a time you began working on something before being asked.
 Telling stories that show you have these skills will set you apart from other candidates.

 Questions To Ask Your Interviewer

-An interview is a two-way street.
+A community job interview is a two-way street.
 Not only will your interviewer grill you with the questions above, but you have the opportunity to find out more about whether the role is the right fit for you.
 Pick two or three questions to ask (but no more than that):